aceofgreens/aceofgreens.github.io/_posts/2023-02-04-phase_stretch_transform.md

     <figcaption>Figure 5: The PST and its effect on the image.
 The phase kernel (left) is applied to the image, producing an image with enhanced features (middle).
 Then, to extract the edges, one can binarize the image or apply morphological operations (right).
 The parameters used are $S=0.5$, $W=20$, $\sigma=0.1$ and a quantile threshold of $0.85$. </figcaption>
 </figure>

 Having computed the phase kernel $\phi(r)$ we multiply $e^{i \phi(r)}$ with the 2D Fourier spectrum of the filtered image, take the inverse 2D FFT, and normalize the result to be in $[0, 1]$.
 The resulting features are shown in the second image of Figure 5.
 The transform is now complete and any edges or corners have been enhanced.
 For the sake of better visualisation, we can binarize the image.
-Here we compute the 85-th percentile of the feature values and set all pixels with intensity below that value to 0.
+Here we compute the 85-th percentile of the feature values and set all pixels with intensity below that value to $0$.
+Similarly those with intensity values above the threshold are set to $1$.
 This produces the final black-and-white image.

 Our testing image of the [Curiosity rover](https://commons.wikimedia.org/wiki/File:MSL_Sol_3070_-_MAHLI.jpg) contains *a lot* of edges and as a result the final image is full of detail.
 If one wants to obtain only a semantic subset of the edges (e.g. those of the rover, but not of the rocks) tweaking the hyperparameters may not help much if both the desired and undesired edges have similar phase strengths.
 Nonetheless, with a bit of tuning and visual inspection one can easily achieve good and sharp edges without any added noise or edge tear.